liamchen0414/COMP3331-21T2-Network/week4/lectures/lecture2.md

 * receiver can not know if its last ACK/NAK received OK at sender

-### rdt2.2: a nak-free protocol (errneous)
+### rdt2.2: a nak-free protocol (erroneous)

 We don't need two types control packets, we don't need NAK.
 This is what TCP does.
 We use seq# of pkt to indicate NAK

 sender sends pkt0, receiver sends ack0. data1 is erroneous, receiver sends ack0 again, and sender knows pkt1 is not sent correctly.
-Note: be careful with the first packet data(0) being errnoeous, we need some special handling/exception for this.
+Note: be careful with the first packet data(0) being erroneous, we need some special handling/exception for this.

 ### rdt3.0: implementation of timer (packet loss)
 Check the graph example